Sean Connery — The Manly Bond

 (Choose a different Bond film)

-In these politically correct times, any film that starts with the hero blackmailing a girl into having sex with him makes me smile.
+In these sexually timid times, any film that starts with the hero blackmailing a girl into having sex with him makes me smile.
 And that grin widens in this case, where she isn't even at fault for the event he is holding over her head (a fact he knows, but she doesn't).

 The nonsense is piled high.
 An enemy spy attends his faked funeral in drag?
 A jet pack?
 Bond is almost killed by the high setting of an exercise machine?
 The villains coincidently carry out their evil deeds at a health club that Bond is attending—for his health?
 There are many more examples.
 However, it's unfair to attack a Bond film for ridiculous story points, provided there's plenty of excitement.
 Thunderball lacks that excitement.
 It is so dull that you are given time to think about how much sense it all makes, which is a real problem.
 We should be distracted by the sheer spectacle.